Chaddesden: Religious sites

 St Mary's Church was rebuilt by Henry Chaddesden, Archdeacon of Leicester, in approximately 1347; the chancel dates from this period.
 It has an ornate rood screen and an unusual chalice shaped font, believed to be over 600 years old.
 There are monuments to the Wilmot family who were local landlords.
 In the church yard is a small mound, where six almshouses used to stand.
 They had been founded by Robert Wilmot.

 St. Mark's Church on Francis Street was built in 1938 by Naylor & Sale, and St. Philip's Church on Taddington Road was built in 1955 by S.W.
 Milburn to service an ever-expanding population.
 The bell in St. Philip's came from Derwent Woodlands church in Derwent village, which was "drowned" in the 1940s with the building of Ladybower Reservoir (near Bamford).

 Sport

 There is a children's play area in the park as well as facilities for sports like cricket and football.
 Lees Brook School is a specialist school of physical education, and also contains facilities for the children.

 Notable people

 Colonel Sir Henry Wilmot received the VC for bravery.
 He was born and is buried here.

 Sir Henry Fowler Railway Engineer, buried in the Nottingham Road Cemetery.

-Edward Burke, buried in the Nottingham Road Cemetery.